theogiraudet/Bookshelf/docs/modules/bitwise.md

   **Return | Score `$bitwise.bit_count bs.out`**: Number of positive bits needed to represent the number.
 ```

-*Compute and display how much positive bits 12 has:*
+*Example: Compute and display the number of positive bits in 12:*

 ```mcfunction
 # Once
 scoreboard players set $bitwise.bit_count.n bs.in 12